trisha/sun-voyage-server/README.md

 # About
 Welcome to Sun Voyage!
 Visit planets and dwarf planets in the Solar System to learn more about each, and to see what your age and weight would be in a different world.
 Interact with other galactic travelers by creating stories together in the comments, similar to in the game 'Once Upon a Time.'

+http://sunvoyage.herokuapp.com is the link to our live site.

+[Here](sun-voyage.herokuapp.com) is the link to our site's backend.

 # Teammates
 Patricia Pan
 Elyssa Winch